Exercise 9. Localised melanoma: modelling cause-specific mortality using Cox regression

 ## agegrp75+ 3.40028687 2.7708463710 4.172714492

-1. Both models adjust for the same factors.
+Both models adjust for the same factors.
 When fitting the Poisson regression model we split time since diagnosis into annual intervals and explicitly estimated the effect of this factor in the model.
 The Cox model does not estimate the effect of ‘time’ but the other estimates are adjusted for ‘time’.

-2. Since the two models are conceptually similar we would expect the parameter estimates to be similar, which they are.
+Since the two models are conceptually similar we would expect the parameter estimates to be similar, which they are.

-3. Yes, both models assume ‘proportional hazards’.
-The proportional hazards assumption implies that the risk ratios for sex, period, and age are constant across all levels of follow-up time.
+Yes, both models assume ‘proportional hazards’.
+The proportional hazards assumption implies that the rate ratios for sex, period, and age are constant across all levels of follow-up time.
 In other words, the assumption is that there is no effect modification by follow-up time.
-This assumption is implicit in Poisson regression (as it is in logistic regression) where it is assumed that estimated risk ratios are constant across all combination of the other covariates.
+This assumption is implicit in Poisson regression (as it is in logistic regression) where it is assumed that estimated rate ratios are constant across all combination of the other covariates.
 We can, of course, relax this assumption by fitting interaction terms.

 (f)